MonashDeepNeuron/HPP/src/chapter2/eqordlogic.md

 ## Ordering

 Checking for equality is pretty straight forward.
 Some more interesting operations are the ordering operators.
 What is ordering?
 Ordering is a relationship of different values of the same type.
 Ordering is what gives numbers their sequence (`2 < 3`).
-Ordering operators allow use to check if some ordering condition is met.
+Ordering operators allow us to check if some ordering condition is met.

 - `<`  - Less than
 - `>`  - Greater than